 Comfortable: Yes, but make sure you use the rubber band mod.
 Super simple, and you can find out about it in the above review. 🙂

 Sennheiser HD598/599.
 Continuing the line into the mid-tier category, the 598 and 599 are the obvious culprits here.
 While the sound of the 598 is identical to the 558 without the strips, the 599 is a bit of an upgrade.
 In fact, in this category, the 599 and 900x are top dogs.

 Don’t forget to like, comment, and subscribe to my growing channel!
 Any support is much appreciated!

 Beyerdynamic DT770.
 A great all-around headphone similar to an ATH M50/50x, this baby does better for gaming because it does sound more open.
 In a competitive setting, you should definitely go with something else, though it will work better than your average closed back.
 It has good positional accuracy, but the bass kind of gets in the way of the details.
 Learn more:Beyerdynamic DT770 Review!!

 Beyerdynamic DT990.
 This is a great all-around headphone with some nice bass impact and an open sound.
 In fact, these weren’t as obnoxious or extreme sounding as graphs would indicate.
 It’s a V-shaped signature, but it didn’t feel overbearing or too hyper-aggressive by my estimation.

 I want to quickly touch on the differences in Ohms.

 32 Ohm.
 Easier to drive, great with Mixamp, slightly less refined, Soundstage is a bit smaller.
 This may be the only one you need to worry about for gaming.

 250 Ohm.
-Darker tone, fuller bass, less mids, more refined than a 32 Ohm, Bigger Soundstage, mid-range not as forward as a 32 or 600 Ohm.
+A darker tone, fuller bass, less mids, more refined than a 32 Ohm, Bigger Soundstage, mid-range not as forward as a 32 or 600 Ohm.
 Needs a desktop amp.